khathepham/markdown-resume/source/resume.md

 ## Relevant Experience

-### Site Reliability Engineer, Developer Internship <time> May 2024 - Aug.
-2024</time>
+### Site Reliability Engineer, Developer Internship <time> May 2023 - Aug.
+2023</time>

 <location> API Platforms and DevOps - Technology and Operations - Royal Bank of Canada </location>

 - Developed a suite of automation scripts and internal web pages using a range of tools such as Python, Ansible Automation, Jenkins, and Dynatrace to allow the API Platform and DevOps team to monitor, be notified of, and fix outages and potential issues.
-- Implemented a comprehensive monitoring and notification system that proactively detects, alerts, and facilitates swift resolution of outages and potential issues,
+- Implemented a comprehensive monitoring and notification system that proactively detects, alerts, and facilitates swift resolution of outages and potential issues.

 ## Projects
 ### .devHacks Registration Platform <time>Jan.
 2024 - Feb.
 2024</time>